marionettejs/backbone.marionette/readme.md

 works, you can override the `loadTemplate` method on the `TemplateManager` object.

-For example, if you want to load templates asychronously from the server, instead of from the DOM, you could replace `loadTemplate` with a function like this:
+For example, if you want to load templates asynchronously from the server, instead of from the DOM, you could replace `loadTemplate` with a function like this: